Printed Books vs eBooks Statistics, Trends and Facts [2024]

 A more recent study from Pew Research suggests more people are reading on their smartphones and tablets, leading to a recent decrease in e-reader sales.

 A 2012 report from NewZoo found 17.4 million active Kindle Fire users and 30.5 million iPad users in the United States.
 By 2018 Amazon reported selling close to 90 million e-readers.
-By 2027, Statista projects the number of e-reader users to grow to 1.2 billion, resulting in an expected revenue of $15.39 billion in the eBooks market.

 Check also How Many Books Are Published Each Year?